SPITFIRE MARKINGS AND CAMOUFLAGE

 The subject of Spitfire camouflage and markings is a huge one, this page gives only a brief overview.

-The low-resolution and limited colour palette of the images are due to them being drawn in the 1990s for use on Amiga and DOS PCs.
+The low-resolution and limited colour palette of some of the images are due to them being drawn in the 1990s for use on Amiga and DOS PCs.

 Serial Numbers and Squadron Codes